MatthewChow03/Autonomous-Claw/README.md

 [`distance_algorithm_v1.ino`](https://github.com/MatthewChow03/Autonomous-Claw/blob/main/distance_algorithm_v1.ino) a program that opens and closes a claw with LED indicators of the algorithm's state

+[`timeout_algorithm.ino`](https://github.com/MatthewChow03/Autonomous-Claw/blob/main/timeout_algorithm.ino) implementation of a timeout to reopen and close the claw when an object is unsuccessfully picked up

 ## Video Demos
 <!---